Zenon J. Pudlowski: Honors

 He received the inaugural AAEE Medal for Distinguished Contributions to Engineering Education (Australasia) in 1991 and was awarded the Order of the Egyptian Syndicate of Engineers for "contributions to the development of engineering education on both national and international levels" in 1994.

 In June 1996, Pudlowski received an honorary doctorate from the Donetsk National Technical University, Donetsk, Ukraine in recognition of his contributions to international engineering education; in July 1998 he was awarded an honorary doctorate in Technology from Glasgow Caledonian University, Glasgow, Scotland, and in February 2008 he received an honorary doctorate in Engineering from Kingston University, London, England.
 He was elected a member of the Ukrainian Academy of Engineering Sciences in 1997.

 In 2002, he was awarded the title of an Honorary Professor of Tomsk Polytechnic University, Tomsk, Russia, and was an External Professor at Aalborg University, Aalborg, Denmark (2002-2007).
 He is listed in 14 Who's Who encyclopedias, including the Marquis Who's Who in the World.

 In 2009, he was appointed vice-chairman of the board of governors of the Commonwealth Science and Technology Academy for Research (C-STAR), based in Chennai, India.

+In January 2024, The Senate of Gdańsk University of Technology (GUT), Gdańsk, Poland, during its session, enacted a resolution to bestow the inaugural title of Honorary Professor of Gdańsk University of Technology upon Prof. Z.J.
+Pudlowski.
+This resolution came into force on the day of its adoption.

+In June 2024, the Scientific Board of Slovak University of Technology (STU) in Bratislava, Slovakia, unanimously awarded Professor Pudlowski an honorary doctorate in recognition of his long-term cooperation with the University.